UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Alex Casson, Reader (Associate Professor), Department of Electrical and Electronic Engineering, University of Manchester)

-Alex Casson is a Professor of Biomedical Engineering at the University of Manchester; Bioelectronics technology platform lead for the EPSRC Henry Royce Institute for advanced materials; Visiting Reader in the School of Medicine at the University of Leeds (2022-2024); Honorary Reader in the Medical Physics Department at Northern Care Alliance NHS Foundation Trust (2022-2024); and previously a Fellow of the Alan Turing Institute for data science and artificial intelligence (2021-2023).
+Professor Casson has cross-disciplinary appointments to support this work.
+He is a Professor in the School of Engineering at the University of Manchester; Visiting Reader (2022–2024) in the School of Medicine at the University of Leeds; and Honorary Reader (2022–2024) in the Medical Physics Department at Northern Care Alliance NHS Foundation Trust.

 Professor Joan Condell, Professor of Intelligent Technologies, Ulster University